tolikcode/andriydruk.github.io/content/post/introduction-to-c-for-android-developers.md

 From my point of view, C can be used for any particular code in your project except UI part and communication with a system.
 Also, it can be useful in the cross-platform development of shared codebase.

-I hope my tutorial persuaded you to stop being afraid C code and inspired to write something on your own.
+I hope my tutorial persuaded you to stop being afraid of C code and inspired to write something on your own.
 My sample of cross-platform compilation is [available on Github](https://github.com/andriydruk).